-As discussed in Note 6 to our Condensed Consolidated Financial Statements, in April 2023, we announced our 2023 Restructuring Plan to reduce our San Francisco-based workforce by approximately 60%, which we expect to substantially complete by June 2023.
-As a result of the 2022 and 2023 Restructuring Plans, we expect research and development expense to significantly decrease for the full year 2023 as compared to 2022.
+As discussed in Note 7 to our Condensed Consolidated Financial Statements, pursuant to our 2023 Restructuring Plan, we reduced our San Francisco-based workforce by approximately 60%, which was substantially completed by June 2023.
+Additionally, pursuant to the 2023 Restructuring Plan, we decided to sublease our remaining office and laboratory space on Mission Bay Blvd.
+South, and therefore we ceased recording a portion of the related lease expense as research and development expense after June 2023 upon completing the reduction in force.
+We expect employee costs and allocations of facilities-related costs to decrease for full year 2024 as compared to 2023 for these same reasons.